jonas-diete/wakify/README.md

 - Then take the ClientId from that app and save it as the clientID in src/utils/getClientId.js
 - Then go back to the app. click into it and click edit settings
 - You need to add two redirecturi's for the SpotifyAPI to work.
-- The first will be the expo from "Metro waiting exp://youripaddress:19000" when you run `npm start`
+- The first will be the url from "Metro waiting exp://youripaddress:19000" when you run `npm start`
 - The last will be http://localhost:19006 this is for running on the web and testing
 ![alt text](https://github.com/jonas-diete/wakify/blob/readme/readme.img/redirect-uris.png?raw=true)
 ## Usage